 Interdependence is the notion that we all rely on each other.
 To say that we are interdependent is to recognize that we are all connected and dependent on one another.
-But interdependence does not just mean that all people are connected, it also suggests an understanding of how all life on earth is linked together.
+But interdependence does not just mean that all people are connected; it also suggests an understanding of how all life on earth is linked together.
 Sometimes we refer to this as the interconnected web of life.

 This is what is meant by thinking interdependently on a personal level.
-If you give it some thought, you should be able to identify the interdependent connections for successful students, musicians, entrepreneurs, politicians, etc., just as you can identify the interdependent connections that lead to so-called personal failures such as living in poverty, being in jail, dropping out of school, or getting divorced.
+If you give it some thought, you should be able to identify the interdependent connections for successful students, musicians, entrepreneurs, politicians, and others, just as you can identify the interdependent connections that lead to so-called personal failures such as living in poverty, being in jail, dropping out of school, or getting divorced.

 Thinking interdependently is not a way to ignore or excuse personal responsibility; instead, it is a way to recognize that we do not exist in our own little bubbles.
-Our actions and behaviors as well as the resulting outcomes and consequences must be understood as part of a larger constellation of forces.
+Our actions and behaviors, as well as the resulting outcomes and consequences, must be understood as part of a larger constellation of forces.
 As it says on the t-shirts we once had made in my sociology department: It’s not about YOU, it’s about SOCIETY.

 A good example of this sentiment is in the classroom.
-Imagine a class of 30 students gets together and decides that they are not going to take any exams.
-They are interested in learning the material of the course but they do not want to put themselves through the stress and anxiety of taking exams.
+Imagine that a class of thirty students gets together and decides that they are not going to take any exams.
+They are interested in learning the material of the course, but they do not want to put themselves through the stress and anxiety of taking exams.
 They tell the teacher that they have decided collectively that they are not going to take any exams.
 What can the teacher do?
 Fail them all?
 Probably not, because that would likely get the teacher in a lot of trouble.

-Fox Piven’s argument echoed the words of one of the most famous sociologists of all time: Martin Luther King (he received his B.A. in sociology from Morehouse College in 1948).
-In A Christmas Sermon on Peace that he delivered in 1967, King spoke eloquently about the importance of understanding interdependence: “All life is interrelated.
+Piven’s argument echoed the words of one of the most famous sociologists of all time: Martin Luther King (he received his B.A. in sociology from Morehouse College in 1948).
+In A Christmas Sermon on Peace, which he delivered in 1967, King spoke eloquently about the importance of understanding interdependence: “All life is interrelated.
 We are all caught in an inescapable network of mutuality, tied into a single garment of destiny.
 Whatever affects one directly, affects all indirectly.
 We are made to live together because of the interrelated structure of reality.
 This is the way our universe is structured, this is its interrelated quality.
 We aren't going to have peace on earth until we recognize this basic fact of the interrelated structure of all reality.”